hhlim2/CourseProject-HB/README.md

 5. Run the application
 ```
-streamlit run final_project.py
+streamlit run main.py
 ```
-Open the localhost link in firefox for full features (PDF display does not work in Chrome)
+Open the localhost link in Firefox for full features (PDF display does not work in Chrome)

 # Usage
 1. Input your question regarding topics covered in the cs441 textbook and receive an answer.
 The PDF viewer will bring you to the page/section where the answer can be found.